HattMobb/TryHackMe-Borderlands/README.md

 # TryHackMe-Borderlands
-A walkthrough/ write-up of the "Borderlands" box on TryHackMe
+A walkthrough/ write-up of the "Borderlands" box on TryHackMe (work in progress)

 The Network for this test was laid out as follows: